Shimin233/Python100days/Day12_Lambda expression and recursion.md

 There are 6765 pairs of rabbits
 ```
 Recursion may take longer running time though it may simplifies the logic of the codes.
-Tip: recursion -> 分治思想, divide one complicated problem into simpler parts, to solve respectively
+Tip: recursion -> 分治思想, divide one complicated problem into simpler parts, to solve respectively; particularly divide itself into multiple copies of itslef, like we did in the definitions of `f(n)` and `factorial(n)`.

 ## Keys
 - Lambda expression